-The International and Regional Standardization Committee (IRSC) is responsible for representing, supervising and coordinating all work of the Association in the development and implementation of International/Regional programs that address technical standards, product and manufacturing regulations and their respective conformity assessment systems.
+The International and Regional Standardization Committee (IRSC) is responsible for representing, supervising and coordinating all work of the Association in the development and implementation of International/Regional programs that address technical Standards, product and manufacturing regulations and their respective conformity assessment systems.
 The latter includes evaluation and promotion of specific conformance criteria through the development of Association position statements on required and proposed product marking systems and market access requirements.
-The IRSC, in collaboration with the NEMA sections, is required to propose, and implement strategies and tactical programs to meet NEMA member company needs that meet NEMA agreed standardization policies and strategies expressed by the NEMA Standards and Conformity Assessment Policy Committee (SCAPC) and to coordinate with the appropriate NEMA committees.
+The IRSC, in collaboration with NEMA sections, is required to propose, and implement strategies and tactical programs to meet NEMA member company needs that meet NEMA agreed on standardization policies and strategies expressed by the NEMA Standards and Conformity Assessment Policy Committee (SCAPC) and to coordinate with the appropriate NEMA committees.

 The membership of the International and Regional Standardization Committee (originally established in 1984) consists of officers or employees of members of the Association.

 The IRSC appoints sub-committees for long term interest areas and/or task forces to address short term issues that make up the working agenda of the IRSC committee.